orieg/edu-policy-navigator/.github/CRAWLER_PLAN.md

         *   The primary source URL for a piece of content is available via `result.url` (final URL after redirects).
 Verify how other metadata (e.g., page `title` from `result.metadata.title` or a direct `result.title` attribute, crawl `depth`, relevance `score` from `result.metadata` or direct attributes) is available in the crawler's `CrawlResult` object.
 Since existing documentation reviewed does not confirm automatic frontmatter injection of metadata (like source URL, crawl date), our manifest file will be the definitive record for this.
         *   Evaluate the utility of `Crawl4AI`'s link citation feature (outputting `[text][1]` and a reference list) for traceability (PRD.md F4).
         *   Verify its suitability for Kuzu indexing (e.g., preservation of headings, lists, tables if important).
+        *   Assess error reporting and retry capabilities of the crawler for transient network issues or problematic pages.
     *   **Usability Assessment:**
         *   Evaluate the ease of submitting crawl jobs (potentially iterating through `districts_config.json`).
         *   Determine how to manage lists of URLs and organize the output Markdown files based on the proposed storage structure (see Section C).